polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 ![HiFive Unleashed Expansion Board](images/HUEB.png)

 ## System Setup and Prerequisites
-Download and install the following development tools in the PC in order to design, synthesize, simulate, and debug on the HiFive Unleashed Platform (MPFS-DEV-KIT).
+Download and install the following development tools in the PC in order to design, simulate, and debug on the HiFive Unleashed Platform (MPFS-DEV-KIT).

 ### Programming FlashPro and FlashPro Express
 The Microsemi FlashPro programming system is a combination of Microsemi's FlashPro software and a hardware programmer.
 Together, they provide in-system programming (ISP) for all FPGA families.
 The required programming and debug software is integrated with the Libero SoC PolarFire software.
-This software is also available as a standalone programmer for production programming.
+This software is available as a standalone programmer for production programming.
 Visit [Microsemi's FlashPro page](https://www.microsemi.com/product-directory/programming/4977-flashpro#software) to download the standalone programmer (if needed).